art049/odmantic/README.md

 This model contains three fields:

 - `name`: This is the name of the Publisher.
-This is a simple string field without any specific validation but it will be required to build a new Publisher.
+This is a simple string field without any specific validation, but it will be required to build a new Publisher.

 - `founded`: This is the year of foundation of the Publisher.
 Since the printing press has been invented in 1440, it would be handy to allow only values above 1440.
 The